easolhq/easolhq.github.io/docs/reference/objects/footer/index.md

 ---
 ```

 Within the footer template, `footer.image` and `footer.background_colour` will be available.
-In this scenario, `footer.image` will return an [image]({% link docs/reference/objects/image.md %}) object and `footer.background_colour` will return a [color]({% link docs/reference/objects/color.md %}) object.
+In this scenario, `footer.image` will return an [Image]({% link docs/reference/objects/image.md %}) object and `footer.background_colour` will return a [Color]({% link docs/reference/objects/color.md %}) object.

-As well as the attributes that are available from the schema, the `footer` object has the following attributes:
+As well as the attributes that are available from the schema, the `Footer` object has the following attributes:

 # footer.items